Though the caretakers’ position is different from the wwoof program, it has the same requirements:

 This means that if they are benefiting from being here AND if the land, animals, and other guests and retreatants are benefiting from their presence.

-Caretakers pay $200 per month for rent, $5 per month, per person, towards the water bill, and they pay for propane—for hot water and a 4-burner stove with an oven—and provide sawdust for the composting toilet.
+Caretakers pay a deposit of $100 (per person), $5 per month, per person, towards the water bill, and they pay for propane—for hot water and a 4-burner stove with an oven—and provide sawdust for the composting toilet.
 (There is a wood mill in Hilo, where it can be obtained for free.)
 Collecting the sawdust is not part of the weekly hours but done in your own time.

 Our one policy, for retreatants, wwoofers, sevadars, guests, and caretakers is very simple: if you lose or break something, please fix or replace it.
 (If Rashani loses or breaks something of yours, she will do the same!)
 Mutual accountability nurtures sustainable relationships.)

 Kipukamaluhia is a substance-free sanctuary and an ideal space for those who cherish elegant, voluntary simplicity, for those who revere sobriety, self inquiry, beauty, direct communication, mindfulness and integrity, and for those who are nourished by, and love to connect with and care for, gardens, orchards, and animals.
 And for those who value contemplative inquiry as well as interacting with other like-minded & like-hearted people.